mlech26l/ncps/docs/examples/atari_tf.rst

                     # Count down the number of episodes
                     num_episodes = num_episodes - 1
                     if num_episodes == 0:
                         return returns

 Evaluating the closed-loop performance during training
 ----------------------------------------------------------
 During the training, we measure only offline performance in the form of the training and validation accuracy.
-However, we also want to check after every training epoch how the cloned network is performing when applied the closed-loop environment.
+However, we also want to check after every training epoch how the cloned network is performing when applied to the closed-loop environment.
-To this end, we have to define a keras callback that is invoked after every training epoch and implement the closed-loop evaluation.
+To this end, we have to define a keras callback that is invoked after every training epoch and implements the closed-loop evaluation.

 .. code-block:: python